First, W3M chooses a Team Contact to manage the group creation process.

 Please ensure that the following are done and you have documentation before requesting to announce a group:

 The Communications Team should try to minimize the number of messages sent to the Advisory Committee, while ensuring that each message is clear.
 In general, the Comm Team sends one email for group approval (Director's Decision) and call for participation (see sample announcement), but may send the latter as a second email, and if so uses a template for the call for participation.

 The Team contact sends a draft Director's Decision and Call for Participation to the Head of W3C Communications cc'ing w3t-comm (sample announcement of group approval).
 The announcement must indicate:

-The Head of W3C Communications must approve the Director's Decision and Call for Participation before the Communications Team sends them to email@example.com.
-The Communications Team must announce the Director's decision within two weeks after the end of the AC review (or send an email setting new expectations).
+The Head of W3C Communications must approve the Director's Decision and Call for Participation before the Communications Team sends them to firstname.lastname@example.org.
+The Communications Team SHOULD announce the Director's decision within two weeks after the end of the AC review (or send an email setting new expectations).
 An announcement is made if the proposal is approved or rejected.